Chart Color Schemes

 Health

-The level of general health in Spring Hill is notably higher than the national average with both young and old age cohorts seeing low prevalence of common health conditions
+Spring Hill's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

-Private health cover is exceptionally high at approximately 61% of the total population (5,192 people), compared to 55.8% across Greater Brisbane.
-The most common medical conditions are mental health issues affecting 9.3% of residents and asthma impacting 5.9%.
-A total of 78.2% of residents declare themselves completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
+The rate of private health cover is exceptionally high at approximately 61% of the total population (5,335 people), compared to 55.8% across Greater Brisbane.
+The most common medical conditions in the area are mental health issues and asthma, impacting 9.3% and 5.9% of residents respectively.
+78.2% of residents declare themselves completely clear of medical ailments, compared to 69.2% across Greater Brisbane.
 Working-age residents have low chronic condition prevalence.
-The area has 7.0% of residents aged 65 and over (599 people), lower than the 15.2% in Greater Brisbane.
+The area has 6.6% of residents aged 65 and over (580 people), which is lower than the 15.1% in Greater Brisbane.
 Health outcomes among seniors are particularly strong, with national rankings even higher than the general population.

 Frequently Asked Questions - Health